CarInsurance.com Insights

 Notes: These are average annual full coverage car insurance rates with the limit of 100/300/50.

-Savings tips by driver profile
+Car insurance savings tips by driver profile

-While there are some tried-and-true methods of saving money on car insurance, the best ways to save sometimes comes down to your age and driver profile.
-Here are some tips for saving money on car insurance based on your situation:
+While there are some tried-and-true methods of saving money on car insurance, the best ways to save sometimes depend on your age and driver profile.

-“Saving on car insurance isn’t just about price—choose the right coverage for real protection.”
+Saving on car insurance isn’t just about price — choose the right coverage for real protection.

-Common mistakes to avoid
+Common mistakes to avoid when shopping for car insurance

 Here are some common mistakes that many drivers make when trying to save money, and how you can avoid them:

-• Not comparing quotes annually: It’s a good idea to compare car insurance quotes at least once per year, or after a major event, like moving, getting married, filing a claim or adding a teen driver to your policy.
+• Not comparing quotes annually: It’s a good idea to compare car insurance quotes at least once per year, or after a significant event, like moving, getting married, filing a claim or adding a teen driver to your policy.
 You might find that a different insurance company can offer you a better deal for your current situation and coverage needs.

 How can I get cheaper car insurance?